flojoy-ai/docs/docs/instruments-database/Network Analyzers/Keysight-5222B/Keysight-5222B.md

 na.close()
 ```

-Note: Replace `'TCPIP0::192.168.1.1::inst0::INSTR'` with the actual IP address or VISA resource string of your Keysight 5222B Network Analyzer.
+Note: Replace `'TCPIP0::192.168.1.1::inst0::INSTR'` with the actual IP address or VISA resource string of your Keysight (Agilent) 5222B Network Analyzer.

 </TabItem>
 </Tabs>